Or Application via Universities and Colleges Admissions Service (UCAS)

 Assessment is based on course work, assignments, project work and examinations.
 You will have a personal tutor who will offer guidance and support as necessary.
 Class sizes are limited to enhance learning and group support.
 In addition the College and the University offer a full range of student services: financial, accommodation etc.

-Applications for full-time Higher Education courses should be made through the Universities and Colleges Admissions Service (UCAS) website at www.ucas.com.
+Applications for full0time Higher Education courses should be made through the Universities and Colleges Admissions Services (UCAS) website at www.ucas.com.

 You will need to indicate the following for this course: